-By 2023, c.100 bed Residential Care Neighbourhood for the elderly and those with a mental health support needs will be delivered.
+It is currently anticipated that by 2025, a c.
+100 bed Residential Care Neighbourhood for the elderly, and for those with a mental health support need will be delivered.
 Within this timeframe, it is also anticipated that a new 24 Classroom Educate Together National School will be in service, replacing a current temporary facility.
+Construction has commenced on the Academic Hub and Library, which includes the restoration of the North House (which is on the RPS) and will be 19,000sq.m. when due for completion in 2024.